 Are you a copywriter suffering from writer’s block?
 If you are, it’s okay.
 You’re not alone.

-Believe me, I know how tough it is to sit down and create killer copy from scratch, especially if you’re green.
-There are times in my life when my mind is completely frozen and I can’t write squat.
+It’s tough to sit down and create killer copy from scratch, especially if you’re green.
+There are times in when your mind can just be completely frozen and you can’t write squat.

 As you gain more experience, you’ll naturally figure out what works best for you.
 Most new copywriters suffer from something similar to perfectionism.
 You want everything you write to be award-winning.
 To sound great as soon as you type it.

 But that’s a sure-fire way to start sinking knee-deep in the muck when you find yourself staring at a blank page for hours.

 How do you get yourself out of these situations?
 Is there a way to avoid getting stuck while writing?

 Let’s take a look at what could be some causes of writer’s block and what you can do to crank out copy like a word generating machine.